Skip to main content

 How much does a Bromley property renovation cost?

-Victorian terrace full refurbishment around Bromley South runs £85,000-£150,000 depending on size and specification.
-Edwardian semi renovation around Bickley and Sundridge Park runs £110,000-£180,000 (larger footprint, cavity walls).
-Combined renovation plus loft conversion or rear extension runs £150,000-£260,000 for a single coordinated project.
-Internal wall insulation on solid Victorian walls is £120-£180 per square metre.
-Tree-affected foundations on properties near Bromley Common, Sundridge Park, or Kelsey Park add £4,000-£8,000.
-Fixed-price contract before any work starts.
+Every Bromley renovation is priced after a free site visit, because the scope depends on the property.
+A Victorian terrace full refurbishment around Bromley South, an Edwardian semi renovation around Bickley and Sundridge Park with its larger footprint and cavity walls, and a combined renovation plus loft conversion or rear extension are all different jobs with different specifications.
+Internal wall insulation on solid Victorian walls and tree-affected foundations near Bromley Common, Sundridge Park, or Kelsey Park also change the work involved.
+You get a fixed-price contract before any work starts.

 Should I add internal wall insulation during a Bromley Victorian renovation?

-Often yes, where the budget allows and you plan to stay long enough to recover the cost in heating bills.
+Often yes, where you plan to stay long enough to feel the difference in heating bills.
 Pre-1900 Bromley terraces have solid 9-inch brick walls with no cavity.
-The U-value is around 1.7 W/m²K — heat losses are substantial.
+The U-value is around 1.7 W/m²K, so heat losses are substantial.
 Internal wall insulation (50-75mm rigid PIR with vapour control layer and plasterboard skim) achieves U-value 0.30-0.35 W/m²K, dramatically reducing heat loss.
-Cost is £120-£180 per square metre across the affected external walls.
 The trade-off is 75-90mm of floor area lost per external wall and the need to remove and reinstate skirting, sockets, and radiator pipework.
-We do this work during the renovation when the walls are stripped anyway, which saves the cost of doing it as a separate project later.
+We do this work during the renovation when the walls are stripped anyway, which means it does not have to be a separate project later.

 Do Bickley or Shortlands conservation areas restrict my Bromley renovation?